Updated on July 14th, 2022

 College Towns in North Carolina

 College towns are cities that offer students everything they need to thrive.
-Usually, the towns have a youthful energy and amenities geared toward younger adults.
+Usually, the towns have youthful energy and amenities geared toward younger adults.

 While many people would argue that all cities with NC colleges within their borders could qualify, that isn’t necessarily the case.
 For some towns, the school (and its students) is a defining characteristic, causing the community to cater more heavily to those attending classes there.